seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 }
 {% endhighlight %}

-I have created an empty method `authenticate()`.
-The idea is the following: we accept an email.
-Then we ask the `Users` object if there is a user with a provided email.
-If such user exists we create a token and return an id of this user as a payload.
-Otherwise we throw an exception.
+The idea is the following: we accept an email, then we ask the `Users` object if there is a user with a provided email.
+If such user exists we create a token and return the id of this user as a payload.
+Otherwise, we throw an exception.

-Before we continue we need to update `Users` class and add a method for retrieving a user by an email:
+Before we continue we need to update class `Users` and add a method for retrieving a user by an email:

 {% highlight php %}
 <?php